srossan/devops-project/README.md

 # Overview

 This project is to demonstrate the usage of devops tools.

 There are two parts.
 The first one is about how to setup a Continuous Integration (CI) pipeline in Github.
 The second is to about how to set a Continuous Delivery (CD) pipeline in Azure.
 The CD pipeline will deliver a webapp service, listening to any API requests.
 A submission of various JSON parameters will be send, the API will produce a prediction.

-This project reflects everything learn in the Udacity DevOps Engineer nano-degree.
+This project reflects and demonstrates everything learn in the Udacity DevOps Engineer nano-degree.

-## Project Plan
-Project Plan
+# Project Plan
+Please find the URL for the trello kanban board and the Google Spreadsheet below:

 * Trello Link: https://trello.com/b/H8cuaUAT/devops-training
 * Google Spreadsheet: https://docs.google.com/spreadsheets/d/1El5EqIXoPMPXIe8cITC4ZG7C2-l7u4OVyhgBg-pQEck/edit?usp=sharing

-## Instructions
+# Pipelines

-### Continuous Integration
+## Continuous Integration

 A Continous Integration (CI) pipeline was set in Github Actions.
 See following README for details